 11. It Can Take Up to 8 Months

 Not only is buying a house expensive but it also takes time!
 It’s easy to feel impatient but remember there are a lot of background checks being carried out by the mortgage company, solicitors and council (all things which are out of your control).
 Try to relax and keep telling yourself it will be worth it!
-The thing which takes the most time are the checks by the council.
-Your solicitor will request information from your local council and often it takes them weeks or months to respond.

 12. You’re Going To Make A Lot Of Phone Calls

 My phone was a hive of activity during the house buying process.
-If it wasn’t me calling the estate agents to book a viewing or the solicitor for an update, then it was the mortgage advisor asking me for details or our surveying letting us know the results!
+If it wasn’t me calling the estate agents to book a viewing or the solicitor for an update, then it was the mortgage advisor asking me for details or our surveyor letting us know the results!
 It can feel very overwhelming, but keep telling yourself one day soon you will own your first home.